How to share updates (and why they increase public trust)

 Proudly Serving logoAbout Proudly Serving

-Proudly Serving is a playbook helping local governments build people-centered digital public services.
+Proudly Serving is a playbook helping governments build people-centered digital public services.

 It’s an approachable, actionable resource with specific, practical advice local governments can take to make digital services work for everyone.